STIM-Lab/scwatter/README.md

 SCWatter aims to simulate the interactions between light and samples.
 The algorithm is based on coupled wave theory and wave propagation theory.

-* sCWatter solvesthe field for 3D heterogeneous samples
+* sCWatter solves the field for 3D heterogeneous samples
 * sCWatterplane solves the field for two homogeneous sample boundaries.
 * sCWatterlayer solves the field for multiple homogeneous sample boundaries.
-* sCWatterview visualize the simulation result from sCWatter/sCWatterplane/sCWatterlayer.
+* sCWatterview visualizes the simulation result from sCWatter/sCWatterplane/sCWatterlayer.

 ## Main Tools
 * CUDA (https://developer.nvidia.com/cuda-toolkit)